jesgj/CTA_TFM_UOC/README.md

 ### **Project Review and Report**

 This report provides a comprehensive analysis of the Snakemake-based bioinformatics pipeline project.
-The review covers its architecture, dependency management, individual pipeline workflows, strengths, and potential areas for improvement.
+The review covers its architecture, dependency management, individual pipeline workflows, and key features.

 #### **1. Overall Architecture**

-The project is built around a highly modular and scalable architecture, leveraging modern Snakemake features to manage the three distinct bioinformatics workflows.
+The project is built around a highly modular and scalable architecture, leveraging modern Snakemake features to manage three distinct bioinformatics workflows.

 - **Main `Snakefile`**: Acts as a clean and simple entry point.
 It uses Snakemake's `module` system to import the selected workflow based on a `pipeline` setting in the configuration file.
 This is an excellent design choice that keeps the main file uncluttered and delegates complexity to the appropriate modules.
 - **Configuration (`config/config.yaml`)**: A centralized configuration file provides a single source of truth for all parameters.
 It is well-organized, with separate sections for each pipeline and its tools.
 This allows users to adapt the pipeline to different datasets and environments without modifying the source code.